cortex-lab/phy/docs/api.md

 **`GUI.list_views(self, cls)`**

-Return the list of views deriving from a given class.
+Return the list of views which are instances of a given class.

 ---